zmdominguez/zmdominguez.github.io/_posts/2020-11-19-todo-detector.md

     <a href="https://imgur.com/lHrTC8w"><img src="https://i.imgur.com/lHrTC8w.png" title="source: imgur.com" /></a>
 </center>

-For this rule, let's highlight the full comment.
+For this rule, it's good enought for me to highlight the full comment.
 We can now finish up our `reportUsage` method:

 ```kotlin
 private fun reportUsage(